Master of Arts in Teaching English to Speakers of Other Languages (TESOL)

 We ask that you have a 3.0 cumulative GPA from your bachelor's program; however, we review all applications holistically for individuals who show potential for success in our program.
 If you have concerns about your GPA, you're welcome to include a brief 'GPA Statement of Explanation' with your application.

-Classes are held at the Malibu Campus.
+Classes are held at the Malibu and Calabasas campuses.
 For the current schedule, contact us at email@example.com.

 What is the maximum amount of time allowed for program completion?